Chevrolet Camaro (fourth generation): 1996

-1996 saw minor mechanical revisions, as well as small power gains from the new OBD II-compliant engine controls.
+The 1996 model year saw minor mechanical revisions and small power gains from the new OBD II-compliant engine controls.
 All base models were now equipped with the 3800 series II V6 engine rated at 200 hp.
-New wheel and tire package on the SS resulted in better handling and braking compared to the Z28.
-Convertible Super Sport cars however had 16-inch ZR-1 style wheels (as opposed to the 17" ZR1-style SS wheels available on the other SS Camaros).
-Also available this year for the V6 model was the Y87 package, which included an Auburn limited-slip differential, better tires, dual exhaust tips, 4-wheel disc brakes, a sportier steering ratio, and more aggressive gear ratio in the differential for automatic transmission equipped cars.
+Convertible Super Sport cars included 16-inch ZR-1 style wheels, while the 17-inch ZR1-style SS wheels were available on the other SS Camaros.
+The V6 model had an optional Y87 package that included an Auburn limited-slip differential, better tires, dual exhaust tips, four-wheel disc brakes, a sportier steering ratio, and more aggressive gear ratio in the differential for automatic transmission equipped cars.
+The high performance variant of the Z28 called the Z28 SS was introduced in collaboration with SLP Engineering with the engine rated at 305 hp.